-Is Santa promising to bring a Marvel toy this year?
+Is Santa promising to bring a Lego set this year?
 You better put that first on your shopping list!
 By making your shopping list in order of importance, you’re really helping yourself to not forget that all important gift.

 Sign up for emails for the stores you will be shopping at.